100000000x/website/_posts/2020-10-29-crud-django-rest-framework-react.md

     content = models.TextField(blank=True)
 ```

-Please add new file `backend/server/apps/notes/serializers.py`.
+Please add a new file `backend/server/apps/notes/serializers.py`.
 The serializer will allow to create/update only `content` field.
 Other fields will be read-only.

 ```py
 # backend/server/apps/notes/serializers.py